Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Koopman Operator based optimal control

-We want to use such a \emph{Koopman operator based reduced order model (K-ROM)} to overcome the issue of large computational cost.
+Following step ii), we use a \emph{Koopman operator based reduced order model (K-ROM)} to overcome the issue of large computational cost.
 To this end, we compute $n_c$ Koopman operators for the $n_c$ different autonomous systems:

-Using EDMD, we can compute an approximation of the individual Koopman operators from observations of the respective systems and thereby derive linear systems for the observations $z = f(y)$:
+Using EDMD, we can compute an approximation of the individual Koopman operators from observations of the respective systems and thereby derive linear systems for the observations $\eta = \psi(z) = \psi(f(y))$:

-These linear dynamics now replace the original differential equation \eqref{eq:switched_dynamics} which results in the K-ROM based formulation of \eqref{eq:MPC_STO}:
+These linear dynamics now replace the original time-$T$ map which results in the K-ROM based formulation of \eqref{eq:MPC_STO}:

+The key advantage over other approaches where one operator is computed for an augmented state $\hat{z} = (z,u)^\top$ (see, e.g., \cite{PBK15,PBK18,KM18b}) is that the individual models \eqref{eq:Discrete_Koopman_Dynamics} can be approximated with very low data requirements.
+Less than 100 data points for each system are often sufficient.